ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/uvprojx-conversion/_index.md

 minutes_to_complete: 10

-who_is_this_for: Users of µVision who want to migrate to the new project format (csolution) mandated by CMSIS-Toolbox.
+who_is_this_for: This is a topic for users of µVision who want to migrate to the new project format (csolution) required by CMSIS-Toolbox.

 learning_objectives:
     - Import, convert, and build uvprojx-based projects in Keil Studio.